-But as you surely know, there are so many more meal box options out there for you to choose from.
+So, I was eager to dive into the world of meal kit delivery.
+But as you surely know, there are so many options out there for you to choose from, where do you begin?
 There are diet-based options, vegetarian plans, and some even centered around just meat (yes, it’s a thing).
 Some are wildly popular and well-known, touted by celebrities and Hollywood endorsers, and some are smaller players in the game with loyal, yet decidedly less famous followers.

-With so many on the market it’s still hard to choose, so we decided to help a reader out and give a quick run-down on some of the popular boxes out there.
-Still not ready to try a full un-boxing?
-Then we’ve got something for you too.
+With so many on the market, it’s hard to choose.
+So we decided to help a reader out and give a quick run-down on five popular boxes out there and a sixth option for anyone not ready to dive into meal kits just yet.
+Bon appétit!

 “The Perfect Cooking Experience.”
-This is what Plated sells.
+This is what Plated sells, all with the ease of delivery, or you can even pick it up from many grocery stores.
 Quality ingredients.
 Flexibility of choice.
 Ease of planning.
 What’s not to love?
 Plated is a bit lesser known than some of the competition, but the quality and passion behind the plan isn’t suffering from a lack of fame.
 By foodies for foodies, their recipes are fun and inspiring.
 The ingredients they use are among the freshest on the market, and the plans are highly customizable, allowing you to choose the number of servings and the number of meals you want to receive each week.
-Like Green Chef, quality comes at a price and this service is a bit on the higher side, around $10 per serving, but it appears they deliver on what’s promised and are a great option for the foodies among us.
+Like Green Chef, quality comes at a price, and this service is a bit on the higher side, around $10 per serving, but it appears they deliver on what’s promised and are a great option for the foodies among us.

-No matter what your preference for a meal box is, there’s something out there for you.
-Give one of these a try today and let us know how you like them.
-We might even give them a try ourselves if you’re a big enough fan!
+No matter what your preference for meal kits is, there’s something out there for you.
+Give one of these a try today, and let us know how you like them.

 You’ll love this podcast episode from This Grit and Grace Life: How to Get Your Hormones in Check with Ashby Duval – 070